 Harness Dickey protects the important works of architects and architecture firms from the ground up.View All Attorneys

 Harness Dickey has been in the business of patenting our clients’ important innovations since our firm first opened in 1921.
-Since then, we’ve registered more than 55,000 patents around the globe.
+Since then, we have obtained more than 65,000 issued U.S. patents.
 When it comes to designing and constructing new buildings, our clients appreciate that we know how to handle the full scope of architectural assets efficiently and with great attention to detail.